HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 ## Managing the PIR Database

-This section of the training can be done either in the terminal, or in MySQL Workbench.
-To continue in the terminal:
+This section of the training can be done either in the Command Prompt, or in MySQL Workbench.
+To continue in the Command Prompt:

 ```
 mysql -u <your-username> -p